Frequently Asked Questions

 1. Stop all running product packs.

-2. Unmount the shared directory from all nodes except the main node of Configuration Management Tool.
-(If the shared directory is not mounted in the main node of the Config Management setup, the user has to mount it to the main node).
+2. Unmount the shared directory from all nodes except the main node of your Configuration Management Tool.
+(If the shared directory is not mounted in the main node of the Config Management setup, you'll have to mount it to the main node).

-3. Execute WSO2 update tool on the main node to update the product pack.
+3. Execute the WSO2 update tool on the main node to update the product pack.

-4. Using the configuration management tool, transfer the updated pack to the other nodes.
+4. Using you Configuration Management Tool, transfer the updated pack to the other nodes.

 Without the aid of a Configuration Management Tool: